Strategic councils

 Previous to joining Umeå University, Hans Wiklund had a position as Regional Director at Region Västernorrland and before that he was Director of Regional Development.
 Hans Wiklund also has experience from working at the Government Offices of Sweden, more specifically at the Ministry for Rural Affairs and the Ministry of Health and Social Affairs from 2008–2011.

-The Deputy University Director is Per Ragnarsson.
+The Assistant University Director is Per Ragnarsson.
 He is also budget director and Head of the Planning Office.
 His role as budget director also includes comprehensive economic matters, such as for instance budget and distribution of resources, follow-ups and calculations.

 There are four strategic councils at Umeå University that act advisory to the University within their fields – education, research, administration and equal opportunities.